-Additionally, Nunn created an innovated program, NewHoopsIQ (ronnienunn.com) designed to maximize player time and productivity while targeting methods and techniques to minimize fouling tendencies.
-Nunn implemented his program with the NY Knicks during the 2012-13 season helping to return them to the playoffs.
+Additionally, Nunn created an innovative program, NewHoopsIQ (ronnienunn.com) designed to maximize player time and productivity while targeting methods and techniques to minimize fouling tendencies.
+Nunn implemented his program as a specialty coach with the NY Knicks during the 2012-13 season helping Head Coach Mike Woodson and his staff coaching return to the playoffs after a considerable long term playoff absence .

 Nunn attended Brooklyn Technical High School where he was an All City Basketball player and All City Honorable Mention Baseball player and later attended George Washington University.
 He was inducted into the GWU Basketball Hall of Fame as well as being a member of GWU's Basketball All Century Team.
 After college, he played two seasons of professional basketball for Leon of the National Basketball Circuit in Mexico and named by the Mexico press as the North American player of the decade during the 70's.
 He was a member of three NBA team camps, the ABA Denver Rockets Camp, the NBA New Jersey Nets and New York Knicks training camps.
 Nunn became a ten year Special Education Teacher and Administrator and later became a Pace University Assistant Basketball Coach from 1978-82 before being appointed to the NBA Officiating staff in 1984.